- 9×12 watercolor paper (or heavyweight construction paper)

 4. Set paintings aside to dry.

 5. Talk about all the geometric shapes found in buildings.
 Then, on a piece of black 9×12 construction paper, draw a few buildings using a white Prismacolor pencil.
 You can draw some examples on the board to show them how easy it is to create a variety of interesting buildings by combining different shapes.
 (Tell students not to write any words on their buildings, other than their name in the lower right corner.)

-3. Next, go over tips for using scissors before turning students loose to cut out their buildings.
+6. Have students carefully cut out their buildings, leaving the white pencil outlines intact.
+(Go over tips for using scissors before turning younger students loose to cut out their buildings!)

-4. Finally, glue your buildings onto your sunset background, after it’s had time to dry.
-Remind students to apply glue to the smaller piece of paper and press it onto the larger paper.
-Also, remind them to glue their buildings to the bottom edge of the paper, making sure their buildings are resting solidly on the ground and not floating in the sky!
+7. After the sunset paintings have dried, have students glue their buildings onto their sunset background.
+Remind them to apply the glue to the smaller piece of paper and press it onto the larger paper.
+Also, remind them to make their buildings touch the bottom edge of the paper, so they are resting solidly on the ground and not floating in the sky!

-Mount on a larger piece of black paper for a dramatic effect.….
+8. Mount finished projects on a larger piece of black paper for a truly dramatic effect!